A superb match with Thorens TD-160

 This provided the necessary backdrop for me to try out a different arm.
 The obvious choice for a first step up would be Rega and the RB 250 does indeed provide very good sound at very low cost.
 From past experience however and in those circumstances at least, I had learned that that the RB250 in the guise of the Michell Tecnoarm was not the ideal arm for me.
 Although sonorous and powerful sounding, it did not provide the refinement and air that I so craved, and which both a standard Thorens and the 160B with SME arm do provide.

 For assessing the arm mainly I used the hybrid magnetostatic/dynamic Apogee Centaur, barely visible above, and the Revel Ultima Salon below.
-Preamp in both cases is the Jeff Rowland Corus + PSU.
+The preamp in both cases is the Jeff Rowland Corus + PSU.
 Power amps were either the Jeff Rowland model 6 monos or the Bryston 3B ST.

 The Origin Live Onyx comes with a very complete manual, alignment aids and useful tips.

-The TD 160B already had a Hanze Hifi SME arm board made from MDF mounted, and because I wanted to make for the fairest comparison, Mark Baker, CEO of Origin Live, was kind enough to send not only the Onyx arm itself, but also an SME mounting plate to use on top of the SME arm board.
-This way I could largely rule out influences of the armboard itself.
-For cross comparison I had also obtained an aluminium metal arm board from Ebay with Rega mount, which is 100% compatible with Origin Live arms.
+The TD 160B already had a Hanze Hifi SME arm board made from MDF mounted, and because I wanted to make for the fairest comparison, Mark Baker, CEO of Origin Live, was kind enough to send not only the Onyx arm itself but also an SME mounting plate to use on top of the SME arm board.
+This way I could largely rule out influences of the arm board itself.
+For cross-comparison I had also obtained an aluminum metal arm board from eBay with Rega mount, which is 100% compatible with Origin Live arms.